 On December 10, 2020, Paul George signed a four-year, $190 million contract extension with the Clippers.

-During the 2020 NBA Playoffs, Paul George faced criticism for his inconsistent performance, averaging his lowest postseason scoring average since his third NBA season and receiving the nickname "Pandemic P."
+During the 2020 NBA Playoffs, Paul George faced criticism for inconsistent performance, averaging his lowest postseason scoring since his third season and being blamed for the Clippers' second-round loss.
+He gained the nickname "Pandemic P".

 On October 29, 2021, Paul George scored a season-high 42 points and grabbed eight rebounds in a 92–111 loss to the Portland Trail Blazers.

-In 2021, Paul George helped the Los Angeles Clippers appear in the playoffs for the fourth time during his tenure, including their first trip to the Conference Finals.
+In 2021, during Paul George's tenure, the Los Angeles Clippers made their first trip to the Conference Finals.

 On March 29, 2022, in his first game back from injury, Paul George scored 34 points, with six assists and four steals, in a 121–115 comeback victory over the Utah Jazz.

-In June 2022, Paul George married Daniela Rajic.
+Paul George married Daniela Rajic in June 2022.

-On October 22, 2022, Paul George achieved 40 points, 6 rebounds, and 6 assists, marking the 20th time in his career with at least 40 points, and his fifth as a Clipper, contributing to an 111–109 victory against the Sacramento Kings.
+On October 22, 2022, Paul George scored 40 points, with 6 rebounds, and 6 assists in a win against the Sacramento Kings.
+This marked the 20th time in his career that he scored at least 40 points, and his fifth as a Clipper.

-In 2022, Paul George's signature footwear and apparel line with Nike ended.
+In 2022, Paul George's signature footwear and apparel line with Nike came to an end.

-On July 6, 2024, Paul George, at age 34, signed a four-year, $212 million contract with the Philadelphia 76ers, choosing jersey number 8 as a tribute to Kobe Bryant.
-This acquisition formed a star trio with Joel Embiid and Tyrese Maxey.
+On July 6, 2024, Paul George signed a four-year, $212 million contract with the Philadelphia 76ers, choosing jersey number 8 as a tribute to Kobe Bryant.
+This signing created a star trio with Joel Embiid and Tyrese Maxey.

 In 2024, Paul George announced that Nike would re-release his earlier sneaker models.

-In 2024, during Game 3 of the first round of the playoffs against the Dallas Mavericks, Paul George struggled, scoring only 7 points on 3-of-11 shooting.
-In the subsequent game, George scored 33 points, but the Clippers lost the series 4–2 to the Mavericks.
+In 2024, during game 3 of the first round of the playoffs against the Dallas Mavericks, Paul George struggled, scoring only 7 points.
+In the following game, he scored 33 points.
+The Clippers lost the series to the Mavericks 4–2.

-On March 17, 2025, it was announced that Paul George would miss the rest of the season due to adductor and knee injuries, after averaging 16.2 points in 41 games; his season was described as disappointing.
+On March 17, 2025, it was announced that Paul George would miss the remainder of the season due to adductor and knee injuries.
+His season was described as disappointing.

-In 2025, with the George signing, the Philadelphia 76ers were expected to be contenders for the NBA championship.
+In 2025, with the signing of Paul George, the Philadelphia 76ers were expected to be contenders for the NBA championship.

 Basketball is a team sport played on a rectangular court...